Creating & Managing Vaults

 - Choose a reminder interval (30, 60, 90 days, or custom).

-- Nembl sends a notification when the secret is due for rotation.
+- Nembl sends a notification when the vault is due for rotation.

 In Connector Configuration

-When configuring a connector (e.g., GitHub, Slack), you select a secret to use for authentication:
+When configuring a connector (e.g., GitHub, Slack), you select a vault to use for authentication:

 - Navigate to Settings > Connectors.